Health Risk of Dampness or Mould in Houses

 - There is also sufficient evidence associating hypersensitivity pneumonitis with dampness and mold in buildings.
 Hypersensitivity pneumonitis is a rare inflammatory lung disease with symptoms of cough, difficulty breathing, and fever, most often seen in work settings with very high exposures to biologic materials, and not generally seen with home exposures (with the exception of homes in Japan).

 - Only limited or suggestive evidence was available on whether building dampness or mold were associated with common cold and allergy; insufficient evidence was available to determine whether an association existed with altered lung function.

 The review of Mendell et al. focused on respiratory and allergic effects.
-A prior analysis by the Institute of Medicine concluded at that time there was inadequate or insufficient evidence to conclude whether building dampness or mold were associated with other health effects including cancer, reproductive effects, rheumatologic or other immune diseases, chronic obstructive pulmonary disease, pulmonary hemorrhage (i.e., bleeding in lungs) in infants, skin symptoms, and fatigue.
+A prior analysis by the Institute of Medicine concluded at that time there was inadequate or insufficient evidence to conclude whether building dampness or mold were associated with other health effects including cancer, sarcoma, reproductive effects, rheumatologic or other immune diseases, chronic obstructive pulmonary disease, pulmonary hemorrhage (i.e., bleeding in lungs) in infants, skin symptoms, and fatigue.
 Note that concluding that evidence is inadequate or insufficient should not be equated with a conclusion that dampness and mold does not contribute to these health outcomes.

 Based on these critical reviews, levels of culturable mold spores in the air or dust, visibly counted mold spores in air or dust, or various products or components of molds, were not consistently associated with health outcomes.
 Some were associated with both increases in some health effects and decreases in others.